watsonwork/watsonwork-developer-docs/guides/V1_Permissions.md

 API calls to Watson Workspace are authenticated by requiring an identity to be included as part of the call.
 Identities are granted permissions which control what they can do.
 This is true regardless of whether the API call is made from the command line with a tool like curl, or from the Watson Workspace UI in a browser or a mobile client.

 Permissions are represented as a set of strings which can be empty, e.g. for logging in, or have one ore more entries.
 For example the API endpoint for [inbound webhooks](../references/V1_InboundWebhooks.yml) that lets you create a new message in a space is guarded by the permission `message_create`.
-That means, that if you call this API endpoint but don't have the `message_create` permission, an error would be the result: 403, Forbidden.
+That means, that if you call this API endpoint but don’t have the `message_create` permission, an error would be the result: 403, Forbidden.

 ## Granting Permissions
 Permissions are granted in several different ways: